arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

 If `lengths` receives a `Tree`, and this tree is a `Leaf` containing a `string`, what should it return?
-The rushed developer would imprudently answer: "return the string length!"
+The rushed developer would imprudently answer: "the string length!"

 ```fsharp
 let rec lengths =